Coffee Can Drums

 What You Need:

-- An empty coffee can with a plastic lid (small, large, whatever you have).
+- An empty coffee can (or oatmeal container) with a lid (small, large, whatever you have).

 - Construction paper, glue & scissors.